benber86/vyper_octant_grant/README.md

 **What milestones have you achieved? \***

+- Vyper is now the second most widely used smart contract programming language.
+- The tooling developed by the team around Vyper has constantly improved, with projects like titanoboa now offering fuzzing, code coverage and gas profiling with faster execution speed than Foundry.
+- Optimizations to the Vyper compiler consistently reduce gas costs and produce binaries that are on average 50% smaller compared to Solidity.
+- Following the discovery of a vulnerability in 2023, the team organized bug bounty programs, security competitions and worked with auditors to thoroughly review the codebase.

 **Tell us more about milestones you'd like to achieve \***

+- The official release of the 0.4.0 version of Vyper will be a major milestone for the language, offering more modularity, security and efficiency to users.
+- We hope to significantly increase the number of developers and protocols adopting Vyper and eventually make it the go-to smart contract programming language on the EVM.

 **Funding Goal and Budget: \***